AdedejiArt/L-automate/README.md

 # L-automate
-A slack app that promotes Operational efficiency in in-house legal departments
+A slack app that promotes Operational efficiency in in-house legal departments by integrating Asana and Concord to create a digital legal front door for lawyers